RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 A lot of improvement needs to be done yet, we've some security vulnerabilities (eg. CSRF, CORS), some code layer separations that can be done to avoid code duplication in case of application growth (eg. code in userController) and even we can still provide a better architectural organization and separation to reach a ready-to-production stage.
 > We will leverage microservices' concerns later on.

-We need to improve our REST implementation as well, to reach at least the level 3 of Richardson Maturity Model, and implement some OpenAPI specification in some way (eg. swagger docs).
+We need to improve our REST implementation as well, to reach the level 3 of Richardson Maturity Model (RMM), and implement some OpenAPI specification in some way (eg. swagger docs).

 **Instructions:**
 - Execute `docker-compose up -d` at root level to run `mongo` and `mongo-express` services.